 You, as a business owner, know that you are a creating a Minimum Viable Product but, the end user should certainly get the experience of a full-blown user-friendly product.
 You should ensure that the service provided manually, is impeccable and there are no bottlenecks in the product usage.
 The success of the product largely depends on how well it can add value to delight the users.
 You need to ensure that the core functionality of the application connects with the audience and gives them something unique.

 Validating the product idea is crucial to the success of your product and its future iterations.
 You need to examine the market feedback on two levels – the idea, that is the core functionality and the usability and the experience.
 If the MVP version of your app is not getting positive feedback, it does not always mean that your app or business idea is flawed.
 There may be chances that you can improve upon the usability of the application and go back to the users with some significant tweaks to start getting positive results.

 The user feedback must be analysed at the granular level to ensure you can do the appropriate changes on the application on priority.

-Are you looking to start your business with an MVP?
 At Enterprise Monkey, we help startups to develop smarter web apps and mobile apps that can work well for their target audience.
 We provide end-to-end solutions giving innovative ideas at each stage of the development, design, testing and marketing phase.